vfarcic/devops24/manuscript/01-sts.md

 We can see that the first `db` Pod is running and that creation of the second started.
 At the same time, our `api` Pods are crashing.
 We'll ignore them for now, and concentrate on `db` Pods.

-Let's wait a bit more and observe what happens.
+Let's wait a bit more and observe what happens next.

 ```bash
 kubectl -n go-demo-3 get pods